Misterblue/misterblue.github.io/programming/herbal/index.md

 known coordinate system that all applications can fit into.
 That coordinate system is [WGS 1984] which is the world coordinate system used by the GPS system.
-This supplies an <X,Y,Z> coordinate system for the planet earth.
+This supplies an <X,Y,Z> coordinate system for the planet Earth.
 This puts all virtual world and augmented reality application into the real world.
 All measurements are in meters.